Cotton Candy Day is celebrated every year on December 7.

 2. -something attractive but insubstantial

-Spun sugar goes back at least as far as the 1400-something where in Italy sugar was heated and then made into strings with a fork.
+Spun sugar goes back at least as far as the 1400-something when in Italy sugar was heated and then made into strings with a fork.

 This was quite time consuming and therefore spun sugar was a luxury dessert.